Pat Brady (politician)

+Political career

+Republican National Committee and Illinois Republican Party

 Prior to his selection as party chairman, Brady served on the Republican National Committee Budget Committee and chaired the RNC Ethics Committee.
 Brady had been active in many local and national political campaigns, most notably the McCain for president campaign, where he was a member of the Finance Committee and served as a media surrogate in the Chicago-area media market.
 Brady's wife, Julie, was co-chairman of the Illinois for McCain campaign.

-As chairman in the 2010 election cycle, Brady hired Rodney Davis, now a congressman in the Illinois's 13th congressional district, to manage the state party's first statewide "Victory" program.
+As Illinois Republican Party chairman in the 2010 election cycle, Brady hired Rodney Davis, now a congressman in the Illinois's 13th congressional district, to manage the state party's first statewide "Victory" program.
 Working closely with the Kirk for Senate campaign, the Illinois Victory Program made over 4.4 million voter contacts, helping elect Senator Mark Kirk to President Obama's former Senate seat, five new members of congress, two Illinois constitutional offices and Republican victories in numerous down ballot races in jurisdictions dominated by Democrats for decades.
 In addition to their electoral successes, the Illinois Republican Party raised more money for its candidates and programs than at any time in its history.

+Support for gay marriage and resignation

 In January 2013, after a tough 2012 election cycle for Republicans, Brady, citing the conservative principles of freedom and belief in the family structure, encouraged Republican members of the Illinois General Assembly to support proposed same-sex marriage legislation.
 Although he claimed to be urging support of same-sex marriage as a citizen only, and not in his official role as party chairman, the move was criticized by more conservative members of the Illinois Republican Party.

 He resigned on May 7, 2013, after his embroilment in a fight over same-sex marriage with members of his party.
 He commented: